Understanding SR-22 insurance in Missouri

 Non-owners SR-22 insurance in Missouri

-Missouri might require you to file an SR-22 form even if you don't own a car, usually if it's needed to get your license back.
-If you occasionally borrow or rent a car, you can buy non-owner SR-22 insurance, which meets the legal requirements, and your insurance company can file the SR-22 with that policy.
+Missouri might require you to file an SR-22 form even if you don't own a car as a prerequisite to get your license back.
+If you borrow or rent a car occasionally, you can get non-owner SR-22 insurance, which meets legal requirements, and the SR-22 can be filed with that policy.

-It's important to remember that non-owner car insurance only gives you extra liability coverage when you drive someone else's car.
-If you buy a car, you'll need to get the proper insurance to drive it legally in Missouri.
+It is important to note that non-owner car insurance only provides extra liability coverage when you drive someone else's car.
+If you buy a car, you will require the right insurance to legally drive it in Missouri.

 How long do you need an SR-22 in Missouri?